juanlopes/sparrow/README.md

     ...
 ```
 The [SVG spec](https://stackoverflow.com/questions/18582935/the-applying-order-of-svg-transforms) defines that the transformations are applied from right to left.
-So here the item is first rotated and then translated.
+So here the item is always first rotated and then translated.

 By default, a range of intermediate (and infeasible) solutions will be exported in `output/sols_{name}`.
 To disable this and export only a single final solution, compile with the `only_final_svg` feature: